 Pires, A., & Rodrigues, M. (2018).
 Teachers’ work in a student-centred approach to ePortfolio.
 In I. Kunnari (ed.)
 Higher education perspectives on ePortfolios.
 HAMK Unlimited Journal 7.9.2018.
 Retrieved 7 October 2018 from https://unlimited.hamk.fi/ammatillinen-osaaminen-ja-opetus/teachers-work-in-a-student-centred-approach-to-eportfolio

 Poulsen, B. K. (2018). ePortfolio in teachers’ work in Faculty of Continuing Education.
 In I. Kunnari (ed.)
 Higher education perspectives on ePortfolios.
 HAMK Unlimited Journal 8.10.2018.
 Retrieved 8 October 2018 from https://unlimited.hamk.fi/ammatillinen-osaaminen-ja-opetus/eportfolio-in-teachers-work-at-via

-Annamária Erdei, MBA Student at HAMK’s Business Management and Entrepreneurship program, M.A. in English language and literature, M.A. in Italian language and literature.
+Annamária Erdei, MBA Student at HAMK’s Business Management and Entrepreneurship programme.
 During her career she has worked as an analyst and language teacher.